 The third printer I found when I was starting up Shred a year ago.
 They sent me digital proofs of the designs on a shirt and their service and quality has just been amazing.
-They were so awesome I decided to become a sales rep for them.
-They are called Storenvy and you can check them out online at storenvy.com.
-Send me any questions or orders and I can walk you through the process firstname.lastname@example.org (it just goes to my jon@doubledragonstudios account for now).
 Besides being on the ball with their service they also have printed some amazing shirts for my clothing companies.
 They were able to print some 9 color oversized prints and make them still feel soft.
-I am going to do some articles with the screen printer over there and get you guys some more information about storenvy and the printing process in general.
+Click here to check the screen printer Im talking about

 Back to starting out… I could have just given up after the first bad batch of shark week shirts and my story could have ended but I pushed through.
 After a couple month ordeal they reprinted the shirts just in time for Shark Week.
 I sold around 30 shirts that first weekend, it was awesome.
 Shark week is still my best selling design and this last Shark Week season I sold 150 of them during the week.
 I was pumped.
 It was very much like winning a big pot in poker, my adrenaline was rushing and I knew I could make a living out of this.